Knightmare (TV series): Format

-The objective of the game is for the team to complete three levels of a specially made dungeon designed for them; each team faces a new dungeon of a different design, but with similar features recurring during a series.
-Each level consists of a number of rooms – some with puzzles, obstacles and challenges that have to be overcome – and a selection of inhabitants – some will help out, while others will either hinder the Dungeoneer unless they give them something they require, or attempt to stop them and end their game.
-In some cases, the team faces more than one exit, and usually must make a choice on which way to go.
+The objective of the game is for the team to complete three levels of a specially made dungeon designed for them.
+Each team faces a new dungeon of a different design, but with similar features recurring during a series.
+Each level consists of a number of rooms, with some having puzzles, obstacles and challenges that must be overcome.
+The rooms may also have various inhabitants – some will help, while others will either hinder the Dungeoneer unless they give them something they require, or attempt to stop them and end their game.
+In some cases, the team faces more than one exit and must choose which way to go.
 Every dungeon has a selection of objects, some of which will help to solve puzzles or get past certain inhabitants, while others are decoys.
-There are also spells – a single word that can be used to solve puzzles and overcome hazards and dangerous inhabitants.
+There are also magic spells – a single word that can be used to solve puzzles and overcome hazards and dangerous inhabitants.
 Spells require an adviser to spell out the word correctly (e.g. if the spell is Light, then the adviser needs to say L-I-G-H-T).

-Each team is required to complete their game within a time-limit, which is represented by an on-screen animated lifeforce meter for the Dungeoneer that depletes over time; the meter is only ever seen by the viewers, but the advisers receive clear hints about its status when they need to take care.
-Since the amount of time given is not enough, the team must get the Dungeoneer to checkpoints within the dungeon and instruct them to pick up a food item and place it into a knapsack given to them before they begin their run, which fully restores the Dungeoneer's lifeforce upon doing so.
+Each team is required to complete their game within a time-limit, which is represented by an on-screen animated lifeforce meter for the Dungeoneer that gradually depletes.
+The meter is only ever seen by the viewers, but the advisers receive clear hints about its status when they need to proceed.
+Since the amount of time is limited, the team must help the Dungeoneer reach checkpoints within the dungeon and instruct them to pick up a food item and put it in a knapsack given to them before they begin their run, which fully restores lifeforce.
 If the team make mistakes that allows the Dungeoneer to be attacked from minor monsters or hazards, they incur a time penalty which reduces the amount of time they have to complete the game, described as taking "damage" to their lifeforce.
 If the Dungeoneer runs out of lifeforce, the game ends.
 The game is also over if the team makes a bad decision and takes a wrong route into a dead end, or if the Dungeoneer is "killed" by an enemy character, monster or trap or "falls" into a pit.
 The appearance of the lifeforce meter varied during the course of the show's history: